 The school library is the large room in the Main Building.
-Students have a library period each week during which they learn about the library and all students can check out and return books.
+K-4 students have a library period each week during which they learn about the library and all students can check out and return books.
+Students in grades 5-8 may check out books from the library during designated checkout periods.
 Lost or damaged books are the responsibility of the family.